Medically reviewed by Drugs.com. Last updated on Jun 29, 2023.

 - Hypocalcemia (low calcium levels) or

-- Vitamin D deficiency—Must be treated first before using calcitonin.
+- Vitamin D deficiency—Must be treated first before using this medicine.

 Each spray bottle contains 30 doses of the medicine.
 Keep track of the doses you use and throw away any unused medicine after 30 doses, even if the bottle is not completely empty.

-calcitonin usually comes with patient instructions.
-Read the instructions carefully before using calcitonin.
+This medicine usually comes with patient instructions.
+Read the instructions carefully before using this medicine.
 If you have any questions about using the pump spray, ask your doctor.